One can't be angry when one looks at a penguin

-Arrival of penguins in the Byculla Zoo has created a controversy off late.
+The arrival of penguins in the Byculla Zoo has created a controversy of late.
 Concerns regarding their safety and survival often took the headlines.
 Recently, 1 out of the 8 penguins imported from South Korea died in the zoo.
 Since then, the media has been blasting the authorities with suspicions.
-While you might sight penguins living happily in artificially created environment around the world, here a few places to rejoice them in their natural habitat.
+While you might sight penguins living happily in the artificially created environment around the world, here a few places to rejoice in their natural habitat.
 All you have to do is buy a flight ticket and fly your way to these fascinating destinations.

 Phillip Island, Australia

 The cute little 12-inches-short species of fairy penguins have been for centuries ruling the island.
 Tourists flock to the island to watch the intriguing penguin parade.
 If you have a keen interest, you may also join a guided tour where you'll get a chance to walk among the penguins.
 If you have more days in hand, you can take some time to witness its other wildlife like koalas, wallabies, elusive anteaters, seals, and whales.

 This is the only time we can legitimately use the word ‘jackass’.
 African penguin or the 'jackass penguin', endemic to this region is a part of the popular tourist circuit.
 Found on Boulders Beach, about 39 km from Cape Town, it is one of the more commercialized places in South Africa.
 There are broadwalk viewing areas that give you excellent photography opportunities.
 If serendipity is your thing, you may even encounter a penguin while you’re swimming or diving.